cloudzfy/pychallenge/README.md

   * The "zip" indicates there may be a ZIP file, check `channel.zip` and download.
 You may find a linkedlist based on text file.
 Check `readme.txt`, You may use `zip.getinfo().comment` to retrieve comments of each text file in the ZIP.

-  * Trick: it's in the air, look at the letters.
+  * Hint: it's in the air, look at the letters.

 * **Level 7** [smarty](http://www.pythonchallenge.com/pc/def/oxygen.html)